AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/beast/giant-crab-xmm.md

 - "desc": "The crab can breathe air and water."
   "name": "Amphibious"
 "actions":
 - "desc": "Melee Attack Roll: +3, reach 5 ft.
-Hit: 4 (1d6 + 1) Bludgeoning\
+Hit: 4 (1d6 + 1) Bludgeoning damage.\
-    \ damage.
-If the target is a Medium or smaller creature, it has the [Grappled](3-Mechanics/CLI/rules/conditions.md#Grappled)\
+    \ If the target is a Medium or smaller creature, it has the [Grappled](/3-Mechanics/CLI/conditions.md#Grappled)\
     \ condition (escape DC 11) from one of two claws."
   "name": "Claw"
 "source":
 - "XMM"
 - "XPHB"
-"image": "3-Mechanics/CLI/bestiary/beast/token/giant-crab-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/beast/token/giant-crab-xmm.webp"
 ```
 ^statblock